Dynamic Local Average Treatment Effects in Time Series: Identification of Dynamic Causal Effects

+\end{assumption} Assumption \ref{Assumption: Independence} states that, given $\widetilde{V}_{t}$, the instrument is as good as randomly assigned.
+In studies of monetary policy such as \citet{nakamura/steinsson:2018}, $Z_{t}=1$ if there is an FOMC announcement on day $t$, and $Z_{t}=0$ otherwise.
+Since FOMC announcements are scheduled in advance, $Z_{t}$ is deterministic, and therefore Assumption \ref{Assumption: Independence} holds.\footnote{Unscheduled FOMC meetings that occur during emergencies are typically excluded from the sample. }

 The second assumption is that potential outcomes $Y_{t,h}^{*}\left(d,\,z\right)$ are a function of $d$ but not of $z$.
-In studies of causal effects of monetary policy such as \citet{nakamura/steinsson:2018}, $Z_{t}=1$ if there is an FOMC announcement on day $t$ and $Z_{t}=0$ otherwise.
-Then, potential realizations of expected output growth respond to changes in the monetary policy variable regardless of whether the change is associated with an FOMC announcement or not. \begin{assumption} $($Exclusion$)$ For all $d\in\mathbf{D},\,t\geq1$ and $h\geq0$, we have
+In the case of FOMC announcements, this means that potential realizations of expected output growth respond to changes in the monetary policy variable in the same way regardless of whether the change is associated with an FOMC announcement or not. \begin{assumption} $($Exclusion$)$ For all $d\in\mathbf{D},\,t\geq1$ and $h\geq0$, we have

 \end{assumption} In a dynamic simultaneous equations model (e.g., a SVAR) the exclusion restriction requires the instrument not to appear in the causal equation of interest.
 In Example \ref{Example: SVAR, Potential Outcomes}, Assumption \ref{Assumption: Exclusion } corresponds to condition (ii), i.e., $\mathbb{E}(Z_{t}\eta_{t})=0$ where $\eta_{t}$ is composed of the structural shocks other than $e_{t}$.
 Under Assumption \ref{Assumption: Exclusion } we write $Y_{t,h}^{*}\left(d,\,z\right)=Y_{t,h}^{*}\left(d\right)$.